 2. Administrative Issues Hampering Pakistan from Addressing Existing Issues

 Another important aspect that somehow makes the situation unideal for women is the administrative drawbacks.
 Pakistani administrative setup, judicial, and executive branches somewhat lag in addressing women’s issues; providing swift and speedy justice to downtrodden and oppressed women; or lifting them up by providing education and jobs, etc.

 With these drawbacks in place, still, women are more secure in Pakistan than in most countries.
-For example, in Pakistan, the family system is intact, women are regarded with respect and provided special status.
+For example, in Pakistan, the family system is intact, and women are regarded with respect and provided special status.
 Men are responsible to earn and provide all the basic needs and requirements for women in their families.

 In short, the cultural norms and values of Pakistani society place women in high regard.